 Dwarf Lisbon Lemon

-Fruits with a light, glossy peel, and a high sour content are produced by a dwarf, sturdy, Lisbon Lemon that is easy to grow and maintain.
+Fruits with a light, glossy peel and a high sour content are produced by a dwarf, sturdy Lisbon Lemon that is easy to grow and maintain.

 New Zealand Lemon Tree

-When grown in the garden, it does best in well-draining soil with a high concentration of nutrients and full light.
+When grown in the garden, it does best in well-draining soil with a high concentration of nutrients and whole light.
 If you’re cultivating it in a container, keep it in a well-lit area of your house over the winter.
 It’s best to use horticultural soil that’s gritty, sour, and well-drained.

 Planting outside in locations with frequent or severe frost is not suggested with this variety, even if it is hardy to 30° F.